Skip to main content

 Manorial records

-Most Manorial Records for the London area are held by London Metropolitan Archives.
+Most Manorial Records for the London area are held by The London Archives.
 You can search for manorial records held elsewhere using the Manorial Documents Register.

 We hold four manorial books in our collection from Poplar and Bromley manors (ref.
 P/PLC/6/1).